moniik/poc_salesforce_lightning/README.md

   -r RECORD_ID, --record_id RECORD_ID
                         set the recode id to dump the record -d, --dump_all_objects
-                        dump all objects accessible to guest users and saves them in the file.
+                        dump all objects accessible to guest users and save them in the file under the "output" directory.
 ```

 # Reference